 Q: When is the best time to order?

-A: Orders can be placed throughout the year for bareroot roses which are despatched from November until late spring, potted roses are sent out next working day from the nursery, please call the office for a quote and stock levels.
+A: Orders can be placed throughout the year for bareroot roses which are despatched from November until mid March.
+Potted roses are available all year round.

 Q: When will my roses arrive?